saj1th/scala-primer/slides01.md

 - Any is the supertype of all types (defines  universal methods such as equals, hashCode, and toString)
 - AnyVal represents value types Double, Float, Long, Int, Short, Byte, Char, Unit, and Boolean  (non-nullable)
-- AnyRef represents reference types.
+- AnyRef represents reference types
 - Every user-defined type in Scala is a subtype of AnyRef (corresponds to java.lang.Object in JRE)